Top

 pumpkin in crock pot so we can add heat and change the state of matter

-Then we put lid on the lid on the crockpot and let it cook all day!
-After a couple hours we made some observations.
+Then we put the lid on the lid on the crockpot and let it cook all day!
+After a couple of hours, we made some observations.
 We talked about the aroma that was filling our classroom and we took a peek under the lid too!
 We noticed a change in color in addition to the smell.
 We added the observations to our science journals.

 Comparing States of Matter